justinnoor/pfhowto/README.md

 ### Scrubbing

-[PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) provides a `scrub` keyword to handle packet fragmentation.
-It will re-assemble fragmented packets, discard any cruft, and drop packets that have erroneous TCP flag combinations.
+[PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) provides a `scrub` keyword to handle *packet fragmentation*.
+It re-assembles fragmented packets, discard any cruft, and drop packets that have erroneous TCP flag combinations.
 We want to subject all incoming traffic to a `scrub` rule.

 Add a `scrub` rule:
 ```